Black Sturgeon Lake Water Quality Reports

 Current report

-The City of Kenora, with recent support of Grand Council Treaty #3’s Territorial Planning Unit, has completed its annual spring 2024 water quality monitoring program on Black Sturgeon Lakes.
+The City of Kenora partnered with Grand Council Treaty #3’s Territorial Planning Unit to complete its annual water quality monitoring program on Black Sturgeon Lakes.
+Grand Council Treaty #3 supplied field technicians, equipment, and boat access.
+This partnership builds on the successful collaboration initiated during the 2024 program.

 Reports